-- Related body means another company in your corporate group has already applied for the licence and, if approved, you'll become an authorised body under their licence. - c.
+Related body means another company in your corporate group has already applied for the licence and, if approved, you'll become an authorised body under their licence.

 Do you want related bodies authorised under your licence?

 If you're the intended licensee, under the 'licence coverage' drop down box you can select if you want related bodies authorised under your licence/s.
 If you do we ask you for their contact details.
-We do this in a separate 'Related bodies' tab that will appear at the top of the application form.
-After you've started your application the related body can go into the system and start their own application.

-d.
+The related body will complete their own application.

 The steps involved for each party